Medicare Vision Coverage

 When Is an Eye Exam Covered?

 Eye exams are covered by Medicare if you have experienced a loss of vision or chronic eye irritation.
 If a doctor finds a medical problem like blepharitis or dry eye syndrome during a routine exam, the exam is not covered, but subsequent medical treatment is covered.
-If you goe in with a medical complaint and the doctor fails to find a medical problem, the eye exam may not be covered by Medicare.
+If you go into an exam with a medical complaint and the doctor fails to find a medical problem, the eye exam may not be covered by Medicare.

 Glaucoma is an eye disease with few symptoms.
 It can gradually cause patients to lose vision, but many people are not aware that they have the disease, which can result in blindness.